 - Name: The name of the State the will be triggered.

 Check the Use Other Object box, attach the Ak Trigger Enter component to the GameObject, drag the Player GameObject to the Trigger Object field.
 That’s it!

 We can use the

-SetState method of the AkSoundEngine namespace to directly set a Switch in code.
+SetState method of the AkSoundEngine namespace to directly set a State in code.
 The code looks like this:

 AkSoundEngine.SetState(string stateGroup, string stateValue);